SansGuidon/bookmarks/README.md

 ## Clean code
 > News
-* [Coding Blocks](https://www.codingblocks.net/) - podcast and website for learning how to become a better software developer, covers a wide variety of programming best practices
+* :star: [**Coding Blocks**](https://www.codingblocks.net/) - podcast and website for learning how to become a better software developer, covers a wide variety of programming best practices

 > Learn
 * [MorganGeek](PRINCIPLES.md) - some programming and life lessons, collected from various sources including myself